FROM CONVERSATION TO CHANGE

 To score higher on diversity, equity, and inclusion metrics, continuous education is key.
 HR practitioners and other workplace leaders—especially people managers—must constantly polish the skills needed to create equitable and inclusive work experiences for all employees.
 SHRM provides numerous resources to build these skills:

 The world’s premier global HR event draws up to 20,000 HR leaders each year.
-SHRM21—which takes place September 9-12 live in Las Vegas and online—will explore the theme Now More Than Ever and offers our most robust DE&I track in history.
-As you use these Together Forward @Work resources to initiate change in your workplace now, and begin to identify your persistent challenges, bring them to SHRM21 and walk away with action plans to knock them down.
+SHRM22, which takes place June 12-15 live in New Orleans and online, will offer you an opportunity to Cause the Effect you want to see in the world of work and in your own work by delivering our most robust DE&I track in history.
+As you use these Together Forward @Work resources to initiate change in your workplace and begin to identify your persistent challenges, bring them to SHRM22 and walk away with action plans to knock them down.

 Your solutions for building a diverse, equitable and inclusive workplace are waiting.
-Download the Action-To-Change Toolbox and receive an exclusive registration code to join us at SHRM21.
+Download the Action-To-Change Toolbox and receive an exclusive registration code to join us at SHRM22.

 SHRM offers a rotating schedule of live and on-demand courses, enabling HR professionals to develop the competencies needed to succeed in a 21st century workplace.
 Check out the “Inclusive Workplace Culture” series to unpack new ways to promote authenticity and psychological safety at work.
 For a look at SHRM’s full array of competency-based HR education opportunities, visit our Educational Programs site.